TorchJD/torchjd/docs/source/docs/aggregation/index.rst

     In other words, :math:`\mathcal A` is linear under scaling whenever scaling a row of the aggregated matrix scales its influence accordingly.
-In the context of JD, this ensures that even when the rows of the matrix are norm imbalanced, each objective will contribute to the update proportionally to their norm.
+In the context of JD, this ensures that even when the rows of the matrix are norm-imbalanced, each objective will contribute to the update proportionally to their norm.

 .. _Weighted: